James Dunwoody Bulloch: Birth and early years

 James D. Bulloch was born in 1823 on his family's plantation near Savannah, Georgia, to Major James Stephens Bulloch (son of Captain James Bulloch and Ann Irvine) and Hester Amarintha Elliott (daughter of Senator John Elliott and Esther Dunwoody).
 After Hester died, Major Bulloch enrolled his son in a private school in Hartford, Connecticut.

 The elder Bulloch married again, to the widow Martha Stewart, in May 1832.
 She had been the second wife and widow of Senator John Elliott.
 James S. and Martha Bulloch had four children: Anna; Martha; Charles Irvine (who died young); and Irvine Stephens Bulloch.

 In 1838, Major Bulloch moved his family from the Low Country to Cobb County, in the Piedmont.
 There he became a partner with Roswell King in a new cotton mill.
-In what would become Roswell, Georgia, he had a grand home built, made by the labor of free craftsmen and enslaved artisans.
+In what would become Roswell, Georgia, he had a grand home built, made by the labor of free craftsmen and slave workers.
 When it was completed in 1839, the family moved into Bulloch Hall.
-However, Bulloch never lived there as he was in the navy when it finished construction.
+However, son James D. Bulloch never lived there, as he had signed articles in the U.S. Navy by the time the new plantation mansion had finished construction.

 James S. Bulloch kept a large amount of land in cotton cultivation.
 He died in 1849; Mrs. Bulloch still held 31 enslaved African-Americans in 1850, according to the census slave schedules.